Find out about compensation arrangements for animals culled by the government as part of certain disease control strategies.

 The Department for Environment Food and Rural Affairs (Defra) uses market prices to calculate compensation for cattle culled to control the spread of bovine tuberculosis (TB) and the following diseases:

-Every month Defra publishes a table of compensation values for 51 different categories of cattle.
-Values depend on:
+Every month Defra publishes a table of compensation values (average market price for same category cattle) for 51 different categories of cattle.

-Defra collects the prices of around 1.5 million cattle sold each year to make sure the table values reflect market prices.
+Sales data for around 1.5 million cattle are collected each year to make sure the table values adequately reflect market prices.
 For non-pedigree animals 1 month of price data is used to calculate compensation.
 For pedigree animals 6 months of price data is used.

 You can look at cattle compensation values for the current month and past months.

-If there isn’t enough sales data for a particular category of cattle in any month, compensation will be either:
+Almost all cases of TB compensation is determined using table valuations.
+If there isn’t enough sales data for a particular category of cattle in any month, compensation will be determined by using:

-- the most recently available table value for that category
+- the most recently available table value for that category, or

 - a valuation provided by a valuer appointed by the government